Vikneshwara-kumar/DL-Based-Muscle-Strain-Prediction-System/README.md

 *   scaler.pkl: Scaler used for data preprocessing.

 ### Model Deployement
+The app take the input from the kafka broker and input features musted be extracted and published as a kafka topic KAFKA_BROKER='your broker address:xxxxx' -e NORMALIZED_DATATOPIC='your extracted features'.

 ####    Build and Run the Docker Container,Navigate to the project directory:
 ```
 cd DL-Based-Muscle-Strain-Prediction-System/Inference